EnerNOC/oadr2-vtn/xmpp-http-tests/readme.md

     curl -v -d @created1.xml -H "Content-type: application/xml" \
       http://localhost:9000/OpenADR2/Simple/EiEvent

-- Using refresh, Status should now read Opted In and be a green button instead of the grey Pending
+- After pressing the *Refresh* button, *Status* should now read "Opted In" and be a green button instead of the grey "Pending"

 ## XMPP Requests

-- Click on the  Select Event: drop down menu and select `test-event-two`
+- Click on the *Select Event* drop down menu and select `test-event-two`
 - The user receiving the message in Openfire is to be named `xmpp-vtn` and the password `xmpp-pass`
-- **IMPORTANT** Modify the `xmppCreated2.xml` and `xmppRequest2.xml` to be the correct Session ID for the to="" (ex. `to="xmpp-vtn@localhost/vtn"`)
+- **IMPORTANT** Modify the `xmppCreated2.xml` and `xmppRequest2.xml` to be the correct JID for the `to=""` (ex. `to="xmpp-vtn@localhost/vtn"`)
 - Connect to Psi and open the XML Console.
-From the xmppRequest1.xml file copy and paste the content into XML Input...
+From the `xmppRequest1.xml` file copy and paste the content into XML Input...
-- Wait for the response to refresh through AJAX or to refresh through the Refresh button in the top right
+- Wait for the response to refresh through AJAX or using the *Refresh* button in the top right
-- From the xmppCreated1.xml file copy and paste the content into the XML Input... in Psi
+- From the `xmppCreated1.xml` file copy and paste the content into the XML Input... in Psi
-- Using refresh, Status should now read Opted Out and be a red button instead of the grey Pending
+- After pressing the *Refresh* button, *Status* should now read "Opted Out" and be a red button instead of the grey "Pending"